agnwinds/python/docs/sphinx/source/radiation.rst

 External Radiation Sources
 ==========================

-In generic terms, there are two main external radiation sources for any Sirocco calculation: a **Central Source** which can be a normal star, a WD, or a BH, and a **disk**.
-Even though Sirocco supports the existence of a secondary star for the purposes of calculating when light from a disk system is occulted, the secondary star does not radiate.
+In generic terms, there are two main external radiation sources for any SIROCCO calculation: a **Central Source** which can be a normal star, a WD, or a BH, and a **disk**.
+Even though SIROCCO supports the existence of a secondary star for the purposes of calculating when light from a disk system is occulted, the secondary star does not radiate.

 Photons for radiation from the central object emerge uniformly over its surface, except when a lamp-post geometry is specified for the ``bh`` or ``agn`` system types.
 In this lamp-post case, radiation originates from a point source above